Playdium: Operations

-A baseball dome, formerly with a Toronto Blue Jays partnership, operates year-round and has nine variable-speed batting cages.
-There is also a Megabytes fast food restaurant on the gaming floor and a full-service mezzanine diner.
-Megabytes now features marketing similar to Cineplex concession stands and OutTakes restaurants, though at lower prices, while also incorporating a selection of Pizza Pizza and Starbucks menu items.
+A baseball dome, formerly with a Toronto Blue Jays partnership, operated year-round and had nine variable-speed batting cages.
+There was also a Megabytes fast food restaurant on the gaming floor and a full-service mezzanine diner.
+Megabytes featured marketing similar to Cineplex concession stands and Outtakes restaurants, though at lower prices, while also incorporating a selection of Pizza Pizza and Starbucks menu items.
 Past cross-promotional partners included HMV Canada, the Toronto Blue Jays (indoor batting cages, baseball camps, and coupons on Blue Jays tickets), the Molson Indy Toronto (the 1.2 mi outdoor go-kart track was formerly known as the Mario Andretti Racetrack), and Roots (the lounge was formerly known as the Roots Treehouse).
 The outdoors also include an 18-hole miniature golf, and Water Wars.

-The company operated four Playdium locations at its peak: Mississauga (next to the Square One Shopping Centre), Toronto (next to Scotiabank Theatre Toronto), Edmonton (inside the West Edmonton Mall) and Burnaby (inside Metropolis at Metrotown and host of official Dance Dance Revolution tournaments in 2000 and 2001).
-Though the Playdium brand did exist in smaller arcades that are now known as Cinescape or Xscape.
-The Rec Room is a spiritual successor to Playdium near the former Toronto location and at the former West Edmonton Mall location.
-A new Rec Room location took over the former Target at Square One Shopping Centre in 2019.
-Despite this, future plans regarding the nearby Playdium location have yet to be announced.
-The company also operates The Playdium Store, which retails arcade games and various other home entertainment solutions.
-On October 15, 2020, it was announced that Playdium would permanently close on November 1 in Mississauga due to redevelopment of the area however its locations in Brampton and Whitby will remain open.
-On February 20, 2021, Playdium opened its location in Dartmouth Nova Scotia.
+Playdium Movie Magic

 Playdium Movie Magic was a DVD video rental shop that operated using automated retail kiosks.
 It launched in early 2011 and closed in late 2016.
 Competitors included Le SuperClub Vidéotron, Redbox and Zip.ca kiosks.
 Contrary to these, Playdium rentals were location-specific and could only be returned at the original kiosk where the DVD was rented.